HaleemahK/Employee-Attrition-Analysis/README.md

   - Average age(yrs)

 **Purpose:**
-Is helps HR team develop strategies to improve retention, optimize staffing, and enhance employee satisfaction.
+This is to help HR team develop strategies to improve retention, optimize staffing, and enhance employee satisfaction.

 # Data Analysis and Visualization